-During Year 1, we at the Icahn School of Medicine at Mount Sinai (ISMMS) expose you to foundational scientific principles and core patient care competencies.
-The curriculum includes formal skills-based instruction in research methods as well as core content in global health, service learning, epidemiology, and health policy.
-You can pursue self-directed learning, discovery, and leadership development opportunities during protected half days of Flex Time.
+During Year 1, we at the Icahn School of Medicine at Mount Sinai (ISMMS) expose you to foundational scientific principles and core patient-care competencies.
+The curriculum includes formal skills-based instruction in research methods as well as core content in global health, the health of our East Harlem community, and research skills.

 Innovative opportunities in the Year 1 curriculum include:

 - Early clinical contact and longitudinal partnering with patients and their doctors